Sierra Vista has a rich history going back to the establishment of Fort Huachuca in the late 19th century.

 Sierra Vista and Fort Huachuca Today

-Sierra Vista has grown and changed drastically over the years.
+Sierra Vista has undergone significant growth and change over the years.
 Today, it's a very different place from a hundred years ago.

 Photo by Val Davidson/TSM